subasraj/flashpost-support/README.md

 </div>
 <br/>

-### Run Tests
+## Run Collection
-* Right click on folder or collection level and select "Run All" to execute all requests underneath it.
+* Right click on folder or collection level and select "Run All" to test multiple requests.
+* The collection runner will execute all requests and test cases and display the result.
 <br/><br/>
 <div align="center">
   <img src="https://github.com/subasraj/flashpost-support/blob/main/images/flashpost-runtests.png?raw=true"/>